Advertisement

 2. Enhance your aerobic capacity

-So preserving your aerobic capacity by doing regular aerobic exercise will help you to walk and do the activities of daily living as you grow older — in fact taking part in regular training can raise your aerobic capacity by 15 to 25 per cent — in some cases this is equivalent to being 10 to 20 years younger.
+So preserving your aerobic capacity by doing regular aerobic exercise will help you to walk and do the activities of daily living as you grow older — in fact taking part in regular training can raise your aerobic capacity by 15 to 25 per cent.

 Regular aerobic exercise also benefits your heart, making it work more efficiently, and can lower blood pressure, boost your immune system, reduce depression and help you to avoid stroke, diabetes and some cancers.
-Moderate to vigorous aerobic exercise also increases HDL-cholesterol, the ‘good’ type of cholesterol.
+Moderate to vigorous aerobic exercise also improves your blood lipid profile, including the ratio of ‘bad’ cholesterol (LDL-cholesterol) to ‘good’ cholesterol (HDL-cholesterol).

 3. Get flexible